capnmav77/No-SQL_Gen/README.md

 Contributions to enhance the dataset, such as adding new entries or improving the annotation, are welcome.
 Please submit pull requests or open issues to discuss improvements.

-## License

-This dataset is released under the Creative Commons Zero v1.0 Universal license, making it free to use for both academic and commercial purposes.

 ## Contact

 For any questions or concerns regarding this dataset, please contact the maintainers through the GitHub issue tracker.